 Hunting down these hippo statues isn’t the only thing that will keep you busy in Hutto.
-Along with The Golf Club at Star Ranch, one of the best public golf courses in Texas and the sights and tastes of Old Town, you can go enjoy scenic Hill Country views on a horseback riding tour, savor a relaxing picnic at Hutto Lake Park, or get some exercise on the three-mile-long Cottonwood Trail.
+Along with The Golf Club at Star Ranch, one of the best public golf courses in Texas and the sights and tastes of Old Town, you can go enjoy scenic Hill Country views on a hot air balloon ride, savor a relaxing picnic at Hutto Lake Park, or get some exercise on the three-mile-long Cottonwood Trail.
 If you’re a sports fan, you can get a glimpse of the future stars of baseball at a Round Rock Express minor league game, held at Dell Diamond just a few minutes west of Hutto.

 For a quiet getaway that’s not too far from all the hustle and bustle of the thriving Austin area, head to Hutto and experience the charm of the Hill Country.